Southern Ontario police force releases annual list of silliest 911 calls

-A police force in southwestern Ontario has released a list of the silliest 911 it received in 2016, including one where a resident called the emergency line asking for the phone number to the local KFC.
+A police force in southwestern Ontario has released a list of the silliest 911 calls it received in 2016, including one where a resident called the emergency line asking for the phone number to the local KFC.

 The Chatham-Kent police service says it tries to educate citizens about the importance of calling police when they see crimes or suspicious activities, but on occasion, they say police get calls that don’t quite fit into those categories.